-If you’re about to set sail on a Royal Caribbean ship, you likely have pictured yourself on the ship — hanging out poolside, drink in hand, soaking up the sun.
+If you’re about to set sail, you likely have pictured yourself on the ship — hanging out poolside, drink in hand, soaking up the sun.

 Or maybe you’re thinking about dinner in the dining room, eating a fabulous meal while enjoying a tasty glass of wine.
 Or you could be thinking about playing the slot machines in the ship’s casino while enjoying a cocktail.

 Are you starting to see a theme?
-Drinking on a cruise ship — alcoholic or otherwise — is a favorite pastime.
-Bars are everywhere on cruise ships.
+Drinking on a cruise — alcoholic or otherwise — is a favorite pastime.
+Bars are everywhere.
 It’s common to have a dozen or more across a modern cruise ship.

 Of course, those drinks can add up quickly.
-For instance, a beer on a Royal Caribbean ship can run around $6-8.
-A cocktail can be $10-12.
+For instance, a beer on a Royal Caribbean ship runs about $8, plus gratuity.
+A cocktail is usually $14.
 Have a few of those each day and you can easily be hit with an eye-raising bill for hundreds of dollars at the end of your cruise.

 That’s where drink packages can help.
 The concept on the surface is simple.
 Pay one set daily rate and you can drink pretty much whatever you want on the cruise ship.
 However, the fine print and rules surrounding the packages can get confusing.